MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerfeederconfiguration.md

 # Windows.Devices.Scanners.ImageScannerFeederConfiguration

 ## -description
-Represents the Feeder scan source of the scanner.
+Represents the feeder scan source of the scanner.

 ## -remarks
 This runtime class implements the [IImageScannerFormatConfiguration](iimagescannerformatconfiguration.md), and [IImageScannerSourceConfiguration](iimagescannersourceconfiguration.md) interfaces.